Here are some tips for setting up your Australian company.

 Does your company need a secretary ?

-A proprietary company does not need a secretary, but if you have one, then then they must also live in Australia.
+A private company does not need a secretary, but if you have one, then then they must also live in Australia.

 It’s important that you meet the minimum number of office holders to avoid any ASIC penalties which can involve a penalty notice and the company being prosecuted.